StemVibrations/STEM/docs/formulation.rst

 zero and the density of the solid phase can be set as the bulk density.

 To model soil layers below ground water table, since the soil is modelled as a drained single phase material, the Poisson ratio of the soil layer should be set to 0.495.
-This means that the material is imcompressible, i.e. cannot experience volumetric deformation and this accurately mimics the saturated behaviour of soil, subjected to dynamic loading, in the short term (before pore water pressure dissipation occurs).
+This means that the material is nearly incompressible, i.e. cannot experience volumetric deformation and this accurately mimics the saturated behaviour of soil, subjected to dynamic loading, in the short term (before pore water pressure dissipation occurs).

 .. _uvec_form:

 Train-track model
 =================
 The train and the train-track interaction model can be modelled by a user-defined vehicle model (UVEC)